 - There has been a significant influx of asylum seekers into Europe, causing localised disruption to cross-border road and train transport services.
 Travellers should be aware of the possibility of further disruptions, make appropriate contingency plans and follow the instructions of local authorities.
 See Local travel.

 - There is an ongoing threat of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid, Moscow and Paris.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.

-- On 26 June the Spanish Government raised its national terrorism alert level from three to four (on a scale of 1 to 5), as a result of the recent terrorist attacks in France, Tunisia and Kuwait (See Safety and security).
+- On 26 June 2015 the Spanish Government raised its national terrorism alert level from three to four (on a scale of 1 to 5), as a result of terrorist attacks inspired by the conflict in Iraq and Syria (See Safety and security).

 - Demonstrations and strikes occur in Spain and can disrupt traffic and public transport, including air and train services, leading to delays and cancellations.
 Recent demonstrations in city centres close to tourist areas in Madrid, Barcelona, Valencia and other large cities have, on occasion, resulted in clashes with police.

 - In October 2014, a case of Ebola virus disease was confirmed in Madrid.
 The World Health Organization has now declared that the outbreak of Ebola virus disease in Spain has ended.

 - See Travel Smart for general advice for all travellers.

 - Be a smart traveller.
 Before heading overseas: